Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 - *roleColor* - The new roleColor value to use or the original passed into the hook
 - *newName* - The new nameLabel value to use for the original passed into the hook *(Added in 1.2.3)*

-**TTTScoringWinTitle(wintype, wintitles, title)** - Called before each round summary screen is shown with the winning team.
-Return the win title object to use on the summary screen.\
+**TTTScoringWinTitle(wintype, wintitles, title)** - Called multiple times before the round end screen is shown with the winning team.
+For each tab of the round end screen that shows the winning team, this hook is first called with `WIN_INNOCENT` to get the default value and then called with the actual winning team.
+Return a new win title object to override what would normally be shown on the round end screen.\
 *Realm:* Client\
 *Added in:* 1.0.14\
 *Parameters:*